 I've been invited to sing in a dozen countries since that time.
 India and France and the Soviet Union and India, to name but a few, have invited me to sing or to act.
 The British Actors Equity has invited me to do "Othello" over there again and promised, in an extraordinary action, to make available a supporting cast including the best actors in England.
-All of England's leading musicians and composers joined in signing an-It is saying nothing new to other invitation for me to give point out that the Negro peo- a concert over there.
-This inple showed the least inclina- cluded Vaughn Williams, dean of British musicians.
+All of England's leading musicians and composers joined in signing another invitation for me to give cluded Vaughn Williams, dean of British musicians.